 8. Your App is Too Simple to Deserve the Name “App”

 If your app just plays a song or video, displays a brochure or advertisement, then it’s considered too simple to justify an app.
 Other than catalogs, apps shouldn’t primarily be marketing materials, advertisements, web clippings, content aggregators, or a collection of links.

 Apple says: “Apps that are simply a song or movie should be submitted to the iTunes Store.
 Apps that are simply a book or game guide should be submitted to the iBooks Store.”

-Guideline 4.2.6: Apps created from a commercialized template or app generation service will be rejected unless they are submitted directly by the provider of the app’s content.
-These services should not submit apps on behalf of their clients and should offer tools that let their clients create customized, innovative apps that provide unique customer experiences.
+Apps created from a commercialized template or app generation service fall under the same umbrella and “will be rejected unless they are submitted directly by the provider of the app’s content. ” (section 4.2.6)